 In laser milling a focused laser beam is scanned over the workpiece, removing material layer by layer.
 As with conventional milling, the scanning pattern can be different for each layer, and as a result this 2.5D machining method can produce 3D shaped surface structures.
-An example of such structure is presented here – a hexagonal pocket with elevated tetrahedrons machined in tungsten carbide.

 The laser parameters and the scan pattern have a large influence on the process.
 The generation of optimized scan patterns, together with accurate control of the laser and scan system, are key to achieving high quality laser micro-milling.
 Lightmotif developed optimized control software for its machines that enables us to perform micro-milling with the highest achievable accuracy.